eBay/wextracto/docs/tutorial.rst

     "region"	"Somerset"
     "name"	"Cheddar"

-Now we've got something for all of the attributes we wanted and it tells which attribute extractor isn't working.
+Now we've got something for all the named values we wanted and in addition it tells which extractor isn't working.

-Composing Attributes
+Composing Extractors
 ~~~~~~~~~~~~~~~~~~~~

 If you need to write a lot of extractors then you may find that the using
-the decorator syntax for :class:`wex.extractor.Attributes` leads to a lot of
+the decorator syntax for :class:`wex.extractor.Named` leads to a lot of
 boilerplate code.
 Fortunately there is an alternative.

-If you look at the examples in the :ref:`previous section <attributes>`,
+If you look at the examples in the :ref:`previous section <named>`,
 you will see that the extractors (apart from ``whoops``) all look
 something like: